mxber2022/EthIndia2k23/README.md

 # PeerPower DAO

-PeerPower DAO is a decentralized application (dApp) governed by a decentralized autonomous organization (DAO).
+PeerPower DAO is a decentralized p2p application powered by WAKU and governed by a decentralized autonomous organization (DAO).
 It empowers a community of participants to collaboratively manage and make decisions about the application and its content in a peer-to-peer network.

 ## SmartContract deployment address